insure logo

 Minimum car insurance requirements in Iowa

-To legally drive in Iowa, you’re required to carry at least 20/40/15 in liability car insurance.
-This minimum coverage pays for bodily injury and property damage you cause to others in an accident.
+To legally drive in Iowa, drivers must carry at least 20/40/15 in liability car insurance.
+This required coverage includes bodily injury and property damage protection.

 Coverage type Minimum required What it covers